a0sanab/Basic-Attack-Simulation-and-Detection/README_PART2.md

 # 🛠️ Part 2: Simulating Attacks and Analyzing Traffic

-This second part of the project uses the infrastructure created in [Part 1: Building the Cyber Lab Environment](README_PART1.md) to demonstrate several real-world cyberattacks in a controlled Azure environment, showcasing both offensive techniques (from a Kali Linux virtual machine) and monitoring/detection (on an Ubuntu VM using tools like Zeek, tcpdump and tshark). **These exercises are designed for educational purposes only.**
+This second part of the project uses the infrastructure created in [Part 1: Building the Cyber Lab Environment](README_PART1.md) to demonstrate several cyberattacks in a controlled Azure environment, showcasing both offensive and monitoring/detection techniques. **These exercises are designed for educational purposes only.**

 ---